Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Feeding Pet Skunks

-In the wild, skunks feed on pretty much everything and a lot of times.
-Because of this, their food demand is primarily a high-caloric diet.
+In the wild, skunks feed on pretty much everything.
+Therefore, their food demand is primarily a high-caloric diet.
 However, since they are prone to obesity, you should feed your pet skunk a low-fat diet.
 In addition, this diet is suitable because they have low energy requirements.

 Proteins

-As pets, proteins should make about 60-70% of your skunk’s diet.
-The foods that can be a source of protein include meat, dairy products, raw chicken, marrow bone, canned salmons, sardines, and cheese.
+Proteins should make up about 60–70% of your skunk’s diet.
+Foods that can be a source of protein include meat, dairy products, raw chicken, marrow bone, canned salmons, sardines, and cheese.
 You can also include raw or cooked eggs.

-Skunks love insects, and therefore, if you can get crickets, worms, mice, or cockroaches, these can supplement their diet.
-Seeds such as almonds, pumpkin, and sunflower are also high in proteins and fats.
+Skunks love insects, so if you can get crickets, worms, mice, or cockroaches, these can supplement their diet.
+Seeds like almonds, pumpkin, and sunflower are also high in proteins and fats.

 skunk in rocks